elementus-ai

 Step 1: Locator — Try the original selector.
 If it works, done (zero overhead).

-Step 2: DOM/Element Tree Scoring — Scan all interactive elements on the page (DOM for web, XML source for native apps).
+Step 3: DOM/Element Tree Scoring — Scan all interactive elements on the page (DOM for web, XML source for native apps).
 Score each by keyword and phrase relevance to the description.
 If one clear winner, use it.
-If multiple tied, send candidates to LLM.
+If multiple tied, send the ranked top-N to the LLM.
 If all identical (e.g., 10x "Edit" buttons), use positional LLM with coordinates.
+With embeddingModel set, zero keyword matches fall back to semantic (embedding) ranking.

 Tips for Writing Descriptions